-When looking for quality, consider the material, shape of head, balance and weight of the squash racquet.
-The best way to determine the quality of a racquet is by handling it to see whether it is the most effective for your skill-level or game play.
+When looking for quality, consider the material, shape of the head, balance, and weight of the squash racquet.
+The best way to determine the quality of a racquet is by handling it to see whether it is the most effective for your skill-level or gameplay.

 Aluminum and graphite composites are the most used materials for making racquets.
 If you decide to buy a cheap racquet, then it will most probably be made out of Aluminum.
 Racquets made of aluminum are often heavy and very durable.
 But they are not good at absorbing vibrations generated when you hit the ball.

 Lighter and more maneuverable racquets are often made of graphite composites with titanium and carbon added to the base.
 But you cannot go beast mode with them because they break so easily.

 Balance simply means the distribution of weight.
 Racquets that are headlight have less weight in the head and more weight in the handle.
 They feel lighter and you can maneuver them easily.
 But head heavy racquets have heads that hold most of the weight giving you more power with less effort.